yduf/yduf.github.io/_posts/2018-04-14-cpp-reference.md

 - A lot of the so-called ‘safe’ languages outsource all the low-level stuff to C or C++
 - Global static analysis is just unaffordable
 - Being careful doesn’t scale

+see also
+- [	Main is usually a function](https://news.ycombinator.com/item?id=37045803) - So then when is it not?